reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 It requires three types of roles for access to the different components of the producer-consumer model:

 **Administrators**: Administrators need access to control queue policies and to create, modify, and delete queues.

 **Producers**: They need access to send messages to queues.

 **Consumers**: They need access to receive and delete messages from queues.

 We should define IAM roles to grant these three types of access to SQS to applications or services.

-SQS also supports encryption at rest for encrypting messages stored in the queue :
+SQS also supports encryption at rest for encrypting messages stored in the queue:

 1. **SSE-KMS** : Server-side encryption with encryption keys managed in AWS Key Management Service
 2. **SSE-SQS** :  Server-side encryption with encryption keys managed in SQS